RolandM99/RolandM99/README.md

    ## Hello Devs💻...🖐

-My name is Roland Manful MWEZE, I'm a software engineer and passionate about High-tech.<br>
+My name is Roland Manful MWEZE, I'm a software engineer and a tech enthousiast.<br>
 My biggest challenge is to put my skills to the service of our communities, innovated by engineering for a smart and sustainable development.

   <ul>